AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 ### Using Lists as Queues

 It is also possible to use lists as queues, where the first element added is the first retrieved.
-Here you would use `list.append()` and `list.pop([0])`, but this is slow as it inserts and pops shifting all other elements over by 1.
+Here you would use `list.append()` and `list.pop([0])`, but this is slow as it inserts and pops by shifting all other elements over by 1.
 Instead use `collections.deque`, which was designed to have fast appends and pops from both ends.
 For example:

 ```
 # # Experiments with using lists as queues